In this interview with ‘earthworm CSI’ Joe Llanos we learn about a technique he is pioneering collects worm DNA to help soil health.

 But there are still lots of unanswered questions that need working on.
 For example, we don’t yet know how long eDNA can last in the soil.
 The danger is it can survive for quite some time, which means you could be sampling populations that are no longer there.
 We’d like to get an idea of this and hone the technique further.

-We couldn’t talk to Joe without picking his brains about earthworms themselves.
-These humble creatures are incredibly important to ecosystems and human health, but much about them remains a mystery.
-Here Joe explains a bit more about the secret life of earthworms.
-If this doesn’t satisfy your worm curiosity, try the Earthworm Society of Britain where Joe received his taxonomic training.
+We couldn’t talk to Joe without picking his brains about earthworms.
+These creatures are incredibly important to ecosystems and human health, but much about them remains a mystery.
+Here Joe opens up the secret life of earthworms.

 Joe: People assume worms are simple because they look simple, like a long tube.
 And it’s true that earthworms have had the same physical anatomy for millions of years – some of the earliest fossils of multi-cellular animals show evidence of animals that look very similar to the earthworms we find today.